 GAC – Governmental Advisory Committee

-** This list was accurate as of 15 December 2014 and will be updated for publication.
+** This list was accurate as of 22 April 2015.
 Note that some members joined the WG only after it began meeting in December 2013, and several WG members have also since left (these are indicated with ++ against their names).

 Deliberations of the Working Group